 For 2007, the Endeavor gets standard side curtain airbags with rollover protection, and an electronic stability system is newly standard on all Endeavors with all-wheel drive.
 The rear-seat entertainment system, however, has been dropped.

-Two trim levels are offered for 2006: LS and Limited.
+Two trim levels are offered: LS and SE.
 Each is available with either front- or all-wheel drive.
-Antilock brakes with electronic brake-force distribution are newly standard, and exterior and interior styling modifications have been made.
+Antilock brakes with electronic brake-force distribution are standard, and exterior and interior styling modifications have been made.

-For 2006, the Endeavor has a bolder front end that features a new chrome grille set above a chin-type spoiler.
-Large wheel openings and creased wheel arches are present, and a rear bumper extension has been added.
-Cast-aluminum wheels hold 17-inch tires.
+The Endeavor has a front end that features a new chrome grille set above a chin-type spoiler.
+For 2007, the bodyside cladding has been removed, and the LS has body-colored bumpers.
+SE models get body-colored door handles, side mirrors and rear license plate garnish.
+Large wheel openings and creased wheel arches are present, as is a rear bumper extension.

 The Endeavor rides a 108.3-inch wheelbase and has 8.3 inches of ground clearance.
 A fully independent suspension and all-disc brakes are utilized.
-Fog lamps and a power sunroof are standard on the Limited.
+The SUV has 17-inch tires.